 Indeed, Harai Goshi Gaeshi is a judo foot technique (Ashi-Waza) mainly used to counter the Harai Goshi throw (hip sweep technique).

-In the following video, you’ll learn some excellent tips to perform the Harai Goshi Gaeshi throw appropriately.
+In the following video, you’ll learn some excellent tips for appropriately performing the Harai Goshi Gaeshi throw.

 Double Leg Takedown

-The double leg takedown technique is one of the best wrestling takedowns used in Brazilian jiu-jitsu.
+The double-leg takedown is among the best wrestling takedowns used in Brazilian jiu-jitsu.

 In addition, it can help you improve your standing game since it is one of the earliest moves and techniques taught in wrestling and BJJ classes.